Blog

 Since 2014 though, two master practitioners of this art in the US, Dean Mouscher and Henry McCann, have both published books specifically on this subject – Chinese Medicine Bloodletting and Pricking the Vessels.
 And the Sidney Institute of Traditional Chinese Medicine has recently published this 18 minute video discussing the various techniques.

 I started to hear lots of stories from other acupuncturists about their experience of bloodletting and wet cupping, and I got very fascinated.
-I read both the new books, took live online courses with both teachers, and did an online course as well with Susan Johnson, another American practitioner, who has decades of experience with this.
+I read both the new books, took live online courses with both teachers, and did an online course as well with Susan Johnson, another American practitioner, with decades of experience.
 I got so interested that I even got a qualification in phlebotomy – the western practice of venepuncture, that happens when you go and get a blood test taken.

 It feels like this Chinese tradition has been a bit dormant in the west, but is springing back to life.